skip to content

 Veterinarian & Client Relationship

-The veterinarian-client-patient relationship is the foundation of effective veterinary medicine and animal care.
-The VCPR represents a formal long-term relationship between you as the veterinarian and your client centered around the client’s animal(s).
+The veterinarian-client-patient relationship is the foundation of effective clinical veterinary medicine and animal care.
+The VCPR represents a formal relationship between the veterinarian and the client centred around the client’s animal(s).

 Veterinarian-Client-Patient Relationship

-The foundation of effective veterinary medicine and animal care.
+The foundation of effective clinical veterinary medicine and animal care.

 Establishing, Maintaining and Discontinuing a VCPR